Reuben Egg Rolls will take your snack game to the next level with crispy cheesy goodness!

 - Preheat oil to 375°F or air fryer to 380°F.

-- Stack corned beef and cut into strips.
+- Stack corned beef and cut into thin strips.

 - Lay egg roll wrappers with a corner pointed toward you.
 Divide corned beef, swiss cheese, and sauerkraut over the wrappers.
 Drizzle each with 1 tablespoon of the dressing and sprinkle with caraway seeds if using.